terra-reference/terraref.github.io/_posts/articles/2016-09-02-existing-data-standards-and-tools.md

 {:toc}

-This page summarizes existing standards, conventions, controlled vocabularies, and ontologies used for the representation of crop physiological traits, agronomic metadata, sensor output, genomics, and other inforamtion related to the TERRA-REF project.
+This article summarizes existing standards, conventions, controlled vocabularies, and ontologies used for the representation of crop physiological traits, agronomic metadata, sensor output, genomics, and other inforamtion related to the TERRA-REF project.

+It is a first draft that will eventually be updated in the [TERRA Ref documentation](https://terraref.gitbooks.io/terraref-documentation/content/existing_data_standards.html).

 ## Metadata standards